Ideas-on-Stage/ideasonstage.com/content/news/2022-07-26-the-five-key-principles-for-powerful-presentations.en.md

 Once you have a system in place, use it every time to make better presentations, and you will achieve your personal and business goals.

 ## Feedback

 If this article has helped you please get in touch to let me know.
 If you feel any colleagues or friends might also benefit from reading it, feel free to share the article.

-If you want to improve your presentation skills further try out the [**Confident Presenter Scorecard.**](https://presentationscorecard.scoreapp.com/)

-After answering a series of simple yes/no questions you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll receive a free pdf copy of our best-selling book **Business Presentation Revolution.**
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.